 By: Lauren Gonitzke

-- Follow the China Is Not Our Enemy campaign on Twitter here!
+- Follow the CODEPINK China Is Not Our Enemy campaign site for more actions & follow us on Twitter @chinanotenemy for more live updates!

-Lauren Gonitzke is the assistant for the China Is Not Our Enemy campaign at CODEPINK, a women-led grassroots organization dedicated to ending U.S. wars and militarism.
+Lauren Gonitzke is the assistant for CODEPINK's China Is Not Our Enemy campaign.